 Montrose News Updates

-For the SAFETY of yourself and our grader operators, please remember to slow down to 60 km when passing graders on roads.
+The RM equipment and vehicles have priority on municipal roads.
+For the SAFETY of yourself and our grader operators, please remember to slow down to 60 km when passing equipment and vehicles on the road.

 The Warman RCMP attended our February meeting to discuss community concerns.